What is Work-Study?

 Sometimes.

-A student can only be offered financial aid up to the cost of attendance.
-Any work-study award must fit within your financial aid package without causing your total aid to exceed the cost of attendance.
-You may see a reduction in your offered loan funds to accommodate the work-study award.
-This will automatically occur when the WSAF is approved and work study is awarded.
+You can only be offered financial aid up to your cost of attendance.
+Your work-study placeholder must fit within your financial aid package without causing your total aid to exceed your cost of attendance.
+You may see a reduction in your offered loans to accommodate work-study.
+SFS will adjust loans when necessary at the time the WSA is processed.

 There is no separate application process.
 As long as you have a current FAFSA or WASFA on file, you will be automatically considered for work study.